veaba/tensorflow-docs/docs/tf.compat/v1/nn/rnn_cell/ResidualWrapper.md

     **kwargs
 )
 ```
-Constructs a ResidualWrapper for cell.
+Constructs a `ResidualWrapper` for `cell`.
 #### Args:
-- cell: An instance of RNNCell.
+- `cell`: An instance of `RNNCell`.
-- residual_fn: (Optional) The function to map raw cell inputs and raw cell outputs to the actual cell outputs of the residual network.
+- `residual_fn`: (Optional) The function to map raw cell inputs and raw cell outputs to the actual cell outputs of the residual network.
 Defaults to calling nest.map_structure on (lambda i, o: i + o), inputs and outputs.
-- **kwargs: dict of keyword arguments for base layer.
 ## Properties
 ### graph
 DEPRECATED FUNCTION